guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 #### 3.4 click-through rate prediction

-For CTR task, we use the method of \cite{ref6} that automatically set the label again for the noisy data.
+For CTR task, we use the methods of \cite{ref6} that drop the the noisy data.
 CTR task is a click-or-not prediction task, we choose a threshold between the predicted score and the 0/1 online label score to judge whether the data is the noisy data.
 In this way, we could improve the AUC in dev dataset but the online performance should test online.